What is the intent of the Impact Business Model?

 How do I assess my company’s eligibility for this Impact Business Model?

-Companies with the following characteristics or practices may be able to capture their impact in the Worker-Owned IBM:
+Companies with the following characteristics or practices may be able to capture their impact in the Worker-Owned IBM.
+Please review the definitions of important terms listed under ‘Concepts in the B Impact Assessment’ to ensure the company meets the specific requirements outlined below:

-All employees are eligible to participate in the ownership structure of the company;
+All employees are formally eligible to participate in the company ownership structure

-All tenured employees participate in the employee ownership plan.
+100% of tenured employees participate in the company ownership plan

 What are some examples of companies that have this impact?